almas-kai/Design-Patterns/Behavioral Patterns/Mediator/MediatorDescription.md

 Declares a class (**Mediator**) that manages other components.
 The components cannot communicate with each other, but with the **Mediator** class.

+This of an analogy: planes don't talk to each other, each plane talks to a dispatcher instead.
+And the dispatcher has to make sure that planes don't crash into each other.

 ## Implementation Details

 1. Define an interface for the **Mediator** class.
 This is important because components will be able to work with different **Mediator** classes in other projects, for example.